Book With Confidence, Financial Security & Post Brexit Travel

 • UK airlines continue to fly to the EU and vice-versa.
 Ferries, Eurotunnel and Eurostar all continue to run.

-• A visa is not required in 2021 unless staying longer than 90 days in any 180-day period.
+• A visa is not required unless staying longer than 90 days in any 180-day period.

 • At border control, you may be asked to show a return ticket at border control and that you have enough money for your stay.